-Import DNT Terms with the New Smartling Glossary
+Import DNT Terms with the Smartling Glossary

-While migrating over to the New Smartling Glossary, you may be using this as the perfect time to perform a Glossary "health-check".
+It's always a perfect time to perform a Glossary "health-check".
 Putting some attention on what terms should be flagged as DNT should be part of this project.

 Do Not Translate, or (DNT) allows you to flag a term for a brand or specific use case that you want to consistently use as seen in the Glossary, and therefore should not be translated.